BabylonJS/OldDocumentationSite/content/How_To/mesh/Glow_Layer.md

 ## Mesh Management

-As from time to time it might be interesting to exclude or only include some meshes from the scene.
-Some helper functions have been introduced.
+Some helper functions have been introduced to exclude or only include some meshes from the scene.

 ### Excluded Mesh